 Why do we eat pancakes on Pancake Day?

 Fasting from food is one thing; however, Lent also signifies a fast from celebrating.
-Pancakes may satisfy the pantry clear-out but not the need for festivities before a more sombre period.
+Pancakes may satisfy the pantry clear-out but not the need for festivities before this sombre period.
 Maybe that's why each year we see pancake races across the country.
-They say that the tradition started in Olney, Buckinghamshire, where a lady making her pancakes in her kitchen was lost in her own world, time running away from her.
+This tradition is thought to have started in Olney, Buckinghamshire, where a lady making her pancakes in her kitchen was lost in her own world, time running away from her.
 Hearing the church bells ringing, she ran from her home through the town, still in her apron, pancake pan in her hand.
 And thus became the tradition of pancake races, occurring each year and enjoyed both by children, and our members of parliament who race against journalists each year to raise money for charity.

 Where do pancakes come from?